pgspider/sqlite_fdw/README.md

 - **column_name** as *string*, optional

   This option gives the column name to use for the column on the remote server.
+Also see about [identifier case handling](#identifier-case-handling).

 - **column_type** as *string*, optional